 To close a File Tab either click the 'x' button on the Tab or click the middle mouse button on the Tab (some computer mice have a scroll wheel and a middle click can be performed by pressing down on the scroll wheel).
 Alternately, File Tabs can be closed using the 'File > Close' functionality.
 A popup menu can be accessed by right-clicking on the Tab.
 From the popup menu, click the 'Close' menu option to close the currently selected file or the 'Close All Except This' option to close all files except the file that is currently selected.
 Clicking the 'Copy File Path' option will place the full directory path of the current file onto the clipboard.
 See the File Menu for an explanation of other options on the popup menu.

 File Tabs may be rearranged by clicking and dragging the tabs to new positions.
-An arrow will appear to indicate where a Tab will be positioned when dropped.
-File Tabs may even be dropped onto other Tab Groups (see Using Multiple Tab Groups below).
+If the File Tab is dragged far enough the tab will tear off and then may be dropped onto other Tab Groups (see Using Multiple Tab Groups or Tearing Off Tabs below).

 Using Multiple Tab Groups

-By default all regular files are loaded into a single Tab Group in the main interface and all Scripts and Templates are loaded into a special Floating Tab Group (see the Floating Tab Group section below).
-The main interface can be split into multiple Tab Groups oriented either horizontally or vertically.
-When multiple files are loaded, multiple horizontal Tab Groups can be created by right-clicking on a File Tab and selecting Move to New Horizontal Tab Group.
+All Tab Groups in the main interface or a Floating Tab Group can be split into multiple Tab Groups oriented either horizontally or vertically.
+If a Tab Group has multiple tabs, right-click on a File Tab and select Move to New Horizontal Tab Group to create multiple horizontal Tab Groups.
 Another way to generate horizontal Tab Groups is to drag a File Tab towards the bottom of the Window until the blue selection area indicates the lower half of the dialog (see the dialog below).

 Similarly, multiple vertical Tab Groups can be generated by right-clicking on a Tab and selecting Move to New Vertical Tab Group or by dragging a File Tab to the right until the blue selection area indicates the right side of the window.